-The Morristown Line, formerly part of the old Erie Lackawanna Railroad, intersects with NJ Transit's Gladstone Branch in Summit, where there are two sites within a half-mile of the downtown station:
+The Morristown Line, formerly part of the old Erie Lackawanna Railroad, intersects with NJ Transit's Gladstone Branch in Summit, where two sites are within a half-mile of the downtown station:

-- Summit: (28) Summit Playhouse, 10 New England Ave.
-Just west of the station, the Summit Library Association kept its books in various locations until residents donated \$3,720 to build the Richardsonian, a Romanesque structure designed by Arthur Jennings. - Summit: (29) Twin Maples, 214 Springfield Ave.
-Just east of the station is Twin Maples, with a style evoking the White house.
-This suburban estate typifies the grand homes built in the Summit area from 1880 to 1920.
-And if you have your walking shoes, Reeves-Reed Arboretum, at 165 Hobart Ave., is just under a mile from the train station.
+- Summit: Summit Playhouse, 10 New England Ave, just west of the station.
+Summit Library Association kept its books in various locations until residents donated \$3,720 to build the Richardsonian, a Romanesque structure designed by Arthur Jennings. - Summit: Twin Maples, 214 Springfield Ave.
+Just east of the station is Twin Maples.
+With a style evoking the White House, this suburban estate typifies the grand homes built in the Summit area from 1880 to 1920.
+And, if you have your walking shoes, Reeves-Reed Arboretum, at 165 Hobart Ave., is just under a mile from the train station.